openownership/bodsriskdetection/docs/use-cases/risk-pep-sanctions.md

 }
 ```

 Above is an Open Ownership record with its PSC reference.
-Below is the Open Sanctions entity record which includes in the
+Below is the OpenSanctions entity record which includes in the
 `referents` array an ID ("slug") `gb-coh-psc-06805907-j-j1jg59zoo-i7kopyunywdtiaw` which is the equivalent of the PSC URI
 `/company/06805907/persons-with-significant-control/individual/J-J1jG59ZOo_I7kOpyUNywDTiAw`.